dlhauer/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+Context API solves the problem of multiple components in the Component Tree needing access to the same state.
+Without Context, the only way for those components to get that state is through a lot of prop-drilling, which can get cumbersome and confusing in large apps.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+The Redux store is where all of our Application state lives.
+Actions are objects which contain information to be sent to the store.
+Once sent to the store, the actions are interpreted by the reducer, which implements the necessary logic to return a new state object.
+The store being a ‘single source of truth’ means that the reducer is the only way to change Application state.
+State is never mutated.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is global, accessible to all Components in the App, whereas Component state is local, accessible only to that Component.
+It’s a good idea to use Component state for something like a simple text input, the value of which can then be passed to Application state, if necessary.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+redux-thunk allows us to intercept the flow of action to reducer and perform an asynchronous operation, such as making an API call.
+It changes our action-creators by having them return a function with the dispatch function passed as an argument.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Redux!
+Can’t say why, exactly.
+I just like the logic of it.
+Plus, it seems like I’m having an easier time with it than a lot of other students, so, I don’t know, maybe this is an area where I’ll shine?

 ## Project Set Up